Quantcast

 The primary difference is apparent in the name: no-code platforms require absolutely no coding but may have more limited custom functionality, whereas low-code platforms are designed so that scripting can be used to meet certain unique requirements.

-Low-code platforms allow you to create process applications that integrate other intelligent technologies, such as AI and machine learning, and use APIs to connect to popular applications, like Power BI and SAP.
+Low-code platforms allow you to create enterprise applications that integrate other intelligent technologies, such as AI and machine learning, and use APIs to integrate popular applications, like Power BI and SAP.
 Low-code platforms are also a popular way to modernize legacy systems for those organizations that are looking to update their tech stack with new features, while still integrating their current architecture.

-No-code platforms on the other hand perform better when used to create a standalone application.
+No-code platforms on the other hand perform better when used to create standalone applications.
 Their straightforward and easy-to-use features make them an excellent tool for enabling citizen developers, but leave little room for customization or added complexity.

 The benefit of low-code over no-code is that it still offers the flexibility and scope to include some script, enabling it to be used for more complex solutions.
 The features and capabilities of your application can be customized, giving the owner more scope.